What’s happening in York, Chester, Lancaster

 Special events

 ▪ Greater York Chamber of Commerce will host Cars and Coffee, 7-10 a.m.
-July 8 at 108 N. Congress St. parking lot featuring a car show and food trucks with breakfast items.
+Saturday at 108 N. Congress St. parking lot, featuring a car show and food trucks with breakfast items.

-▪ VFW Post 3746 will sponsor a Fourth of July Cherokee Casino bus trip, 7 a.m.
-Monday leaving from the K-mart parking lot on Cherry Road and at Bilo in York.
-Cost is $40 in cash to get on the bus and you get a $40 coupon at the casino.
-Reservations: 803-366-1910.
+▪ NarroWay Productions will host “Summer Fun Day” July 20 with its four-legged cast members on site for a hands-on petting zoo and camel rides starting at 10 a.m. at the NarroWay Theatre, off Carowinds Boulevard at I-77 exit 90.
+Along with Sheba the camel and Gabriel the standard donkey, the petting zoo will feature a horse, miniature donkey, sheep, goats and pigs.
+Handlers will be with each animal and stations will be set up in walk-through fashion inside the theater.
+Tickets are $10 for all activities or $5 for a single event; available at narroway.net or 803-802-2300.
+A limited number of tickets may be available at the door.

 Meetings